OISTE/repository/OWGTMCPS.md

 ### 9.4.6 Disclosure pursuant to judicial or administrative process

-The participants in the OGTM will disclose personal information of the participants if required by a judicial or administrative process, upon presentation of appropriate orders in accordance with the Applicable Laws of the country where the Certification Authority operates.
+The participants in the OWGTM will disclose personal information of the participants if required by a judicial or administrative process, upon presentation of appropriate orders in accordance with the Applicable Laws of the country where the Certification Authority operates.

 ### 9.4.7  Other information disclosure circumstances